Exlll/ConfigLib/README.md

 ```

 Setting `nesting` to an invalid value, i.e. a negative one or one that is greater than the number
 of levels the element actually has, results in the serializer not being selected.
+For type
+annotations, the `nesting` has no effect.

 <details>
  <summary>More <code>nesting</code> examples</summary>